blu-bird/blu-bird.github.io/_pages/about.md

 Hello!
 I'm a second-year PhD student in mathematics at the University of Washington.
 My mathematical interests are mainly in algebraic combinatorics (with assorted interests in algebraic geometry and representation theory).
 Broadly, I enjoy learning about combinatorics in connection with algebra and geometry and finding ways in which all three overlap.
 I am also generally enthusiastic about (mathematical) pedagogy and thinking about how to share math with people.

 I graduated from Cornell University in December 2023 with a bachelor's in mathematics and computer science.
-Some wayward academic interests from my time as an undergraduate include <a href="https://github.com/etalang/jaek">programming languages</a>, <a href="https://github.com/blu-bird/agda-unimath">formal verification</a>, physics, and linguistics.
+I enjoy language in many forms -- some wayward academic interests include <a href="https://github.com/etalang/jaek">programming languages</a>, <a href="https://github.com/blu-bird/agda-unimath">formal verification</a>, and linguistics.
 I don't think about these things as much anymore, but I love to hear about them!

 Outside of academics, in my free time I like playing games (on boards or otherwise) and doing puzzles (so much that sometimes I spend a <a href="https://puzzles.mit.edu/">whole weekend</a> on them).
-I also enjoy dancing and playing ultimate frisbee.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.